-Zrallack and his brother Matthew organized the Connecticut “White Wolves” shortly after their graduation from high school in Stratford.
+Zrallack organized the Connecticut “White Wolves” shortly after his graduation from high school in Stratford.
 In 2004, ADL called the group “a collection of racist skinheads” that “has grown into the largest and most active extremist group in the state,” promoting an ideology espousing hatred of Jews and racial and ethnic minorities.

 “Members, though typically young, have been involved in a number of criminal acts in Connecticut and have forged ties with nationally recognized hate groups, including the National Alliance, the Creativity Movement, White Revolution and the Ku Klux Klan,” the ADL said.

 The White Wolves seemed to disband after Zrallack was arrested in 2010 and charged with conspiring to sell guns and hand grenades to an FBI informant brokering a deal for a Ku Klux Klan offshoot.
 A jury acquitted him of those charges.

 Zrallack then became one of the very first activists in the White Lives Matter movement in the spring of 2015, the ADL said.
 That movement was a reaction to the “Black Lives Matter” movement that grew out of frustration at a spate of police killings of black youth.

 A chapter of the ACT for America in Cheshire is also considered a hate group by the Southern Poverty Law Center.

 The center said that in the nine years since it was founded by Brigitte Gabriel, ACT, which stands for American Congress for Truth, “has grown into far and away the largest grassroots anti-Muslim group in America.”